-The simplistic feedback controller described above suffers from a slow rate of response compared to the time-scales of the flow.
+The simplistic feedback controller described above suffers from a slow rate of response compared with the timescales of the flow.
 To obtain faster controllability, one needs to develop a reduced-order model of the velocity field, along with a dynamic estimator and sophisticated control algorithms.
-This work is ongoing and progress in this direction has been reported in [63, 77].
+This work is ongoing, and progress in this direction has been reported in [63,81].